Finger Eleven: Five Crooked Lines (2013–2016)

-At the end of 2013, drummer Rich Beddoe left the band; he was replaced by Steve Molella the following year.
+At the end of 2013, drummer Rich Beddoe left the band and was replaced by Steve Molella the following year.
 In the interim, Finger Eleven recorded their next album with session drummer Chris Powell.
 Also in 2013, Wind-Up Records' catalogue was sold to the Bicycle Music Company which, in 2015, merged with Concord Music Group, so that Finger Eleven's new label became Concord Bicycle Music.

 The band toured during the summer of 2015 with Three Days Grace.

-(In 2015, former Three Days Grace frontman Adam Gontier would team up with Beddoe, Staind guitarist Mike Mushok, and bassist Corey Lowery to form the supergroup Saint Asonia).
+In 2015, former Three Days Grace frontman Adam Gontier joined Beddoe, Staind guitarist Mike Mushok, and bassist Corey Lowery to form the supergroup Saint Asonia.

 Finger Eleven issued their seventh album, Five Crooked Lines, on July 31, 2015, and released the lead single "Wolves and Doors" to Canadian radio.
 The album received favourable reviews, charted for one week, and reached No 44 on the charts.
 They set out on their cross-Canada Fall of the Hammer Tour in support of the release.
 In some markets, the band participated with media partners in an opening-act contest.

-Twentieth anniversary of Tip and Rainbow Butt Monkeys reunion (2017–present)
+Twentieth anniversary of Tip and Rainbow Butt Monkeys reunion (2017–2018)

 Finger Eleven scheduled three shows in southern Ontario to celebrate the twentieth anniversary of the Canadian release of Tip, on March 23 in Burlington, March 24 in St. Catharines, and March 31 in Toronto.
-All three of these shows had a similar format: there was an exclusively acoustic set, with Q&A before the show.
-For the main event, the band played Tip in its entirety; this was followed by an encore of Best of the Rest, a selection of band favourites from their other albums.
+All three shows had a similar format: there was an exclusively acoustic set, with Q&A before the show.
+For the main event, the band played Tip in its entirety, followed by an encore of Best of the Rest, a selection of band favourites from their other albums.

-On June 9, 2018, the rockers performed as Rainbow Butt Monkeys for the first time since 1997, playing at Burlington's Sound of Music Festival and showcasing songs from their debut album, Letters from Chutney.
+On June 9, 2018, Finger Eleven performed as Rainbow Butt Monkeys for the first time since 1997, playing at Burlington's Sound of Music Festival and showcasing songs from their debut album, Letters from Chutney.
 They have since played festivals and concerts throughout North America.

+Greatest Hits, Last Night on Earth (2023–present)

+On May 10, 2023, the band released a music video for the song "Together Right", their first new material in over seven years, from their then-upcoming compilation album.
+Greatest Hits was issued on June 16 of the same year.

+In July 2024, Finger Eleven announced that their eighth studio album would be out in 2025, and in August, they released the first single, "Adrenaline".
+In 2025, the band revealed that the new album would be called Last Night on Earth.

+The album's second single, "Blue Sky Mystery", which features vocals by Filter's Richard Patrick, was released on August 1, 2025.
+On September 18, the band issued the album's title track as its third single, coinciding with the start of their North American fall tour.
+On the day of the album's release, "The Mountain" was issued as the fourth single.